U.S. Relations With North Korea

 On June 25, 1950, North Korean forces invaded South Korea.
 Led by the United States, a United Nations coalition of 16 countries undertook the defense of South Korea.
 Following China's entry into the war on behalf of North Korea later that year, a stalemate ensued for the final two years of the conflict until an armistice was concluded on July 27, 1953.
 A peace treaty has never been signed.
 North and South Korea have had a difficult and, at times, bitter relationship since the Korean War.
 The two countries are separated by a demilitarized zone.
 During the postwar period, both Korean governments have repeatedly affirmed their desire to reunify the Korean Peninsula, but until 1971 the two governments had no direct, official communications or other contact.
 North Korea has been ruled by successive generations of Kim Il Sung’s family, and its political and economic structure is centrally controlled.

 The United States supports the peaceful reunification of Korea on terms acceptable to the Korean people and recognizes that the future of the Korean Peninsula is primarily a matter for them to decide.
-The United States believes that a constructive and serious dialogue between North and South Korea is necessary to improve inter-Korean relations and to resolve outstanding problems, including the North's attempts to develop a nuclear program and its human rights abuses.
+The United States believes that a constructive and serious dialogue between North and South Korea is necessary to improve inter-Korean relations and to resolve outstanding problems.